 In this way, they are sexually well matched.
 We are told that their ‘games and rituals’ are such as ‘their natures decree’.
 Linnea watches coyotes outside, dancing, playing, fighting, then mating: another metaphor for her relationship with Alex.

-Siri, can you tell us more about the psychology of the dynamic between your protagonists?
+Siri, can you tell us more about the psychology of the dynamic between your

 I was a lot like Linnea as a girl, with a high tolerance for pain and a craving for adventure that was not satisfied by my quiet upbringing.
 I did many dangerous and stupid things, all of them exhilarating.
 I was also a pain in the neck, for reasons I did not then understand: My mother says that I would ‘cruise for a spanking’, restless and clearly pushing rule after rule until I eventually did get spanked – ‘and then you would calm right down, happy and settled’ – which is how I remember it, as well.